 You've got your friends on the Coast Guard to thank for that three ship's worth of booze: the Nina, the Pinta, and the Canadian Club.

-Written by F.W.
-Meacham
+Written by Stephen Heller

-Performed by The Gypsy Queens See more
+Performed by Peter Yarin See more